bot-app/trading/docs/strategy-customization.md

 ## Prevent trades from happening for a specific pair

-Freqtrade locks pairs automatically for the current candle (until that candle is over) when a pair is sold, preventing an immediate re-buy of that pair.
+Trading locks pairs automatically for the current candle (until that candle is over) when a pair is sold, preventing an immediate re-buy of that pair.

 Locked pairs will show the message `Pair <pair> is currently locked.`.